jtonglet/Nash-Q-Learning/README.md

             collision_penalty = -1)
 ```

 Once the game settings are defined, a NashQLearning object is initialized with the desired hyperparameters and trained on the grid.
-Available strategies are 'random', 'greedy', and 'epsilon-greedy'.

 ```python
 from NashQLearn import NashQLearning